discordjs/guide/guide/popular-topics/canvas.md

 </branch>

-To make testing this feature much easier, you can add a simple command that'll "fake" a new member joining.
+To make testing this feature much more manageable, you can add a simple command that'll "fake" a new member joining.

 <branch version="11.x">